hayleyw7/pokedex/README.md

 ## Abstract

-*The PoKedeX App is a Progressive Web Application that gives you the ability to search through the original 151 Pokemon and quickly find information on them.
-This will be a very useful app for a person who is in a real life Poke-battle and needs to find quick information about Pokemon, even without internet service!
+* The PoKedeX App is a Progressive Web Application that gives a user the ability to search through Generation 1 Pokemon and quickly find information on them.
+This will be a very useful app for someone who is in a real life Poke-battle and needs to find quick information about Pokemon, even without internet service!

-- PoKedeX : when I visit the app, I should be able to select the PoKemon Card by name.
+- PoKedeX: As a user, when I visit the app, I should be able to search for Pokemon by name.
-- PoKedeX desktop: when I visit the app, all PoKemon should be displayed.
+- PoKedeX: As a user, when I visit the app on a computer or tablet, I should be able to see a display of all Pokemon.
-- Home-Page: as a user, I should be able to access a page about how to use the app.
+- Help: As a user, when I visit the app, I have a "help" button, and if I click it, I can access a page that explains how to use the app.
-- Selected PoKemon: As a user, I can click a card, and see that Pokemon’s details.
-When a PoKemon’s details are displayed, none of the other PoKemon cards will be visible.
+- PokemonDetails: As a user, I should be able to access a page that contains a Pokemon's details by either a) clicking their image or b) searching for their name, and no other Pokemon details or images should be visible.
-- When a PoKemon’s details are displayed, the user should have a way to return to the main view of all movies.
+- PokemonDetails & Help: As a user, I should be able to return to the PoKedeX from any other page.

+This project was a group project for Turing School of Software & Design during module 3.
+[The project rubric is linked here.](https://frontend.turing.edu/projects/module-3/stretch.html)

 ## A Little bit about the Developer